If you’re a journalist or blogger looking to speak to or interview someone from Clearcast, please read the information on this page first.

 From time to time advertisers submit ads for approval just before it is due to be broadcast and this can sometimes mean Clearcast don’t have enough time to thoroughly work with the advertiser or agency to address potential issues it may have, either with the ad’s compliance with the BCAP code or any claims that are being made.

 For this reason Clearcast are sometimes in a position where they cannot approve an ad, even when the air time’s been booked.
 In these circumstances Clearcast is not “banning” or “pulling” the ad.
-It is imperative advertisers and agencies allow enough time for Clearcast to be able to properly consider an ad and the submission of a pre-production script is always strongly.
+It is imperative advertisers and agencies allow enough time for Clearcast to be able to properly consider an ad and the submission of a pre-production script is always strongly advised.

 If Clearcast decides not to approve and ad, can the advertiser appeal?